 A possession charge is not always “just” a misdemeanor charge.
 Many drug possession charges can be felonies, including second offense marijuana possession charges.
 However, there is usually a world of difference between penalties, both now and in the future, of what a narcotics delivery, possession of a controlled substance with intent to distribute, or some other form of drug dealing charge will carry in Wisconsin.

-2. Marijuana may become legal in the future, but that probably will not help your drug dealing case now.
+2. Marijuana may become legal in the future, but that probably will not save you from fines & penalties from your drug dealing case now.

 Yes, we all know marijuana is becoming legal in some states.
 We also know that marijuana has a broad social acceptance in many areas, both around the state and country.

 However, while many employers, friends, and family may not look at a misdemeanor THC possession very seriously in some cases, they will always view a “drug dealing” charge extremely seriously.

 Like it or not, when someone says the words “drug dealer,” different people think different things.
 And while some people may think of a nice person making some cash on the side, many other people will think there is some kind of gang affiliation or will picture you running around on the streets of Milwaukee loaded with illegal guns and selling to children on playgrounds.
 There is simply a world of difference between what people think of when they think of somebody who may have been busted with a few joints versus someone who is a “drug dealer.”

 Wisconsin has an expungement law that means, for the most part, if you were under the age of 25 at the commission of any offense, and you are convicted of any offense that you are not facing more than six years of prison for, then you may be eligible for expungement.
 The emphasis here in the preceding sentence is “may be eligible for.”
 Just because you may be eligible before the law does not mean a Judge is going to grant that expungement for you.